-They Work In Several Nursing Homes To Eke Out A Living, And That Spreads The Virus
+They Work In Several Nursing Homes To Eke Out A Living, And That May Spread The Virus

 Instead, he says, regulators need to focus on the basics, especially in the 100 California nursing homes with ongoing outbreaks, since it's been shown that infection control measures work.

 "Right now there's poor access to [personal protective equipment].
 There's still erratic compliance with things like hand-washing requirements," he says.
-"If we spent more time addressing those key issues there would be much less concern about spread between facilities."
+"If we spent more time addressing those key issues, there would be much less concern about spread between facilities."

 Jackie Fortiér is health reporter for KPCC and LAist.com.
 This story is part of NPR's reporting partnership with KPCC and Kaiser Health News, a nonprofit, editorially independent program of the Kaiser Family Foundation.
 KHN is not affiliated with Kaiser Permanente.